 When can the gender be determined?

-We recommend scheduling your gender determination appointment at or after 18 weeks gestation.
+We recommend scheduling your gender determination appointment at or after 16 weeks gestation although many eager folks come earlier.
 If for any reason we are unable to assess the gender during your ultrasound (eg. difficult fetal position), you can return at a later date for a free reassessment.

 Can we choose not to have the gender disclosed?

 Yes, absolutely!
 Gender assessment is optional and will not be divulged without parental request.
-Optional gender determination is included with all 3D/4D packages and is assessed after 18 weeks gestation.
+Optional gender determination is included with most of our 3D/4D packages.

 Who will be doing the 3D ultrasound?

-Baby in Sight employs only registered and very experienced ultrasound technologists.
-Our technologists each have over 15 years experience in the medical imaging field and continue to work as diagnostic ultrasound technologists in several imaging facilities throughout the GTA.
+Baby in Sight employs only registered and very experienced ultrasoundhttps://babyinsight3d.com/ultrasound-images-and-videos/ technologists.
+Our technologists each have over 25 years experience in the medical imaging field and continue to work as diagnostic ultrasound technologists in several imaging facilities throughout the GTA.
 We proudly display our credentials in the facility and welcome any questions or concerns regarding our qualifications.

 Is 3D ultrasound safe?